where to see the northern lights in norway

 Conclusion – What are the best dates to see the Northern Lights?

-In summary, the best time to see the Northern Lights goes from 10:00 to 2:00 on clear nights from the fall to the early spring, with September and March as the best months in terms of solar activity.
+In summary, the best time to see the Northern Lights is from 10:00 to 2:00 on clear nights from the fall to the early spring, with September and March as the best months in terms of solar activity.
 However, there are some factors like darkness, clear skies, and solar activity that will vary depending on your location.

 Before deciding when to travel, research when is the best time of the year to see the Northern Lights at the specific destination you have chosen.
 Don’t forget to check the Aurora forecast to know the best time to see the Northern Lights tonight.